joaopaulovieira/minimal-cast-sender/README.md

 # minimal-cast-sender
-A minimalist Chromecast Sender for Web
+A minimalist Chromecast Sender for the Web